 - Length of Time: 3-5 hours (depending on stops)

 - No portages

 - Motor boat access is available at State Bridge Boat Launch (Second Pond/Saranac Islands Public Campgrounds)

 - Public parking is available at State Bridge Boat Launch & Ampersand Bay Boat Launch

 - Put in at State Bridge Boat Landing.
 Take out at Ampersand Bay Access.
 Note that St. Regis Canoe Outfitters offers day packages and shuttles.

 The private lands on the shores approaching Ampersand Bay are historically worth noting.
 Mark Twain (Samuel Clemens) spent the summer of 1901 at a cabin on Lower Saranac Lake with his family.
-Martin’s Hotel, the Algonquin Hotel, and the Ampersand Hotel were once bustling with visitors including famous authors, scientists and other forward thinking people came to socialize.
+Martin’s Hotel, the Algonquin Hotel, and the Ampersand Hotel were once bustling with visitors including famous authors, scientists, and other forward-thinking people who came to socialize.

 Algonquin Hotel property eventually fell into the hands of Dr. Edward Livingston Trudeau who built the Institute's scientific laboratories and offices on the site in 1964.
 On the eastern and western shore were camps owned by the Guggenheims and other wealthy families from New York City.
 Knollwood Camp was owned by a group of six Jewish families including Louis Marshall; Daniel Guggenheim; George Blumenthal, Elias Asiel, Max Nathan, and A.N.
 Stein.
 Albert Einstein was a frequent visitor at Knollwood Camp.
 Louis Marshall’s sons George & Bob are famous for being the first to climb all 46 of the Adirondack High Peaks and initiated climbing the high peaks.